Sunset Shimmer

 Sunset Shimmer is a fictional character who appears in the fourth incarnation of Hasbro's My Little Pony toyline and media franchise, beginning with My Little Pony: Equestria Girls (2013).
-She serves as the main antagonist of the first Equestria Girls film before becoming a main character throughout the spin-off franchise.
+She serves as the main antagonist of the first Equestria Girls film before becoming a main protagonist throughout the spin-off franchise.
 She is voiced by Rebecca Shoichet, who also provides the singing voice of Twilight Sparkle.

 Sunset Shimmer is depicted as a former anthropomorphic unicorn from Equestria who becomes human after traveling through a magic mirror to the human world.
 Originally Princess Celestia's student before Twilight Sparkle, she abandons her studies in pursuit of power and crossed into the human world, where she becomes a student at Canterlot High School.

 Appearances

 Fourth My Little Pony incarnation (2010–2021)

 Sunset Shimmer's original unicorn form in My Little Pony Equestria Girls - Forgotten Friendship.